Baek A-yeon: 2015–present: Breakthrough, Bittersweet, Dear Me, and Observe

 On September 16, 2019, it was revealed that Baek A Yeon's contract with JYP Entertainment had come to an end.
 She chose not to renew her contract, and left the company.
 On December 7, she formally announced that she had joined Eden Entertainment.

 On July 13, 2021, Baek A Yeon was supposed to release her fifth EP, Observe, with the lead single "0%", but it was delayed due to rising cases of COVID-19 in Korea.
 It was later announced that the new release date would be September 7.

-On August 17, 2022, Baek released the track "DOCTOR", a track that was included in the Pokémon Exhibition Track.
+On August 17, 2022, Baek released the track "Doctor", a track that was included in the Pokémon Exhibition Track.

 On October 21, 2022, it was announced that Baek has renewed her contract with Eden Entertainment.

 Personal life

-On February 28, 2023, Baek’s agency confirmed that she is in a relationship with her non-celebrity boyfriend.
+On February 28, 2023, Baek's agency confirmed that she is in a relationship with her non-celebrity boyfriend.
 On March 2, 2023, Baek announced in a handwritten letter that they will be holding their wedding ceremony.
+The couple married on August 12, 2023.

+Baek announced her pregnancy on April 30, 2024.
+She gave birth to her first child, a daughter, on September 12, 2024.